isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1515.md

 ---
-title: EPOS Enhanced POS Version 2 - Package (Enhanced POS All In 1 with Smart Inventory Management and Accounting Integration)
+title: Highnix ERP Plus 2 Version 4-3-30 - Standard Package 3 - (Up to 5 concurrent users)
 permalink: /productivity-solutions-grant/solutionrepo/solution1515
 ---

 ### Description

-EPOS Enhanced POS helps retailers at their Point of Sales to improve checkout, customer management, inventory management and provide detailed sales, customer and product data and analysis.
-It reduces human error and improve accuracy in sales invoicing and stock deduction.
+Highnix is a Singapore based ERP software developer with numerous man-years of accumulated professional and software experience.
+It developed cloud based, enterprise grade ERP systems since 2010.
+Highnix EPR systems are listed on both IRAS and IMDA websites for its compliant with IRAS E-Tax guides and a Peppol Ready Solution provider.
+Highnix ERP has APIs which allow integration of third party applications.
+It will save tremendous amount of cost in digital transformation for business.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedEPOSAnnex3CRwef12August2021-_Part_5.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Highnix_20200493_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria